Research-Based

 (March of Dimes)

-Folic acid can be found in many foods including leafy greens, beans, some nuts and seeds, fresh fruit, whole grains, liver, and seafood.
-For those in urban areas, these foods may be more challenging to come by, making supplementation more essential.
+Folic acid occurs naturally in many foods including leafy greens, beans, certain nuts and seeds, fresh fruit, whole grains, liver, and seafood.
+For those in urban areas where these foods may be less accessible, supplementation becomes more essential.

 8. Prenatal supplements can help manage postpartum blues.